davidjosearaujo/dissertation/docs/Federated Identities/Federated Identities.md

 ## 2.2.
 Authentication and Authorization
 >One of the key problems people have when studying authentication and authorization is understanding the difference between the two.

+>However, when it comes to federated identity knowing the difference is very important.
+In fact, federated identity is based on the fact that the two concepts are not the same.